Skip to main content

 • Number of customers affected

-AT&T is not able to provide information on data security breaches, as it is confidential.While we work hard to protect and safeguard the privacy of consumer and employee information, like all companies, we occasionally confront attempts to gain unauthorized access to our customers’ or employees’ data.
-We have created an action plan to help us to respond swiftly to these situations:
+We work hard to protect and safeguard the privacy of consumer and employee information.
+But like all companies, we are faced with attempts to gain unauthorized access to our customers’ or employees’ data.
+We have an action plan to swiftly respond to these situations:

 • Oversight: Our Corporate Compliance Office oversees periodic testing of our incident response plans in partnership with stakeholders such as the AT&T Chief Security Office.